xantes88/Portfolio/Prompt Engineering Validator – Tax Compliance Use Case with GPT-3.5 vs GPT-4/Readme.md

 ## 🧠 Executive Summary

 Many companies struggle to validate the **regulatory accuracy** and **business relevance** of LLM-generated content.
-This project simulates how a **Prompt Engineer** can build an evaluation pipeline to automatically score, compare, and improve GPT outputs — using a real-world example: **VAT compliance for Italian SRLs (limited liability companies)**.
+This project simulates how a **Prompt QA Specialist** can build an evaluation pipeline to automatically score, compare, and improve GPT outputs — using a real-world example: **VAT compliance for Italian SRLs (limited liability companies)**.

-By combining GPT-3.5 and GPT-4 with a structured keyword-scoring system, the tool benchmarks performance across legal, fiscal, and linguistic dimensions.
-It reflects a **credible Prompt QA framework** aligned with real-world business impact.
+By combining GPT-3.5 and GPT-4 with a structured keyword-scoring system, this tool benchmarks performance across legal, fiscal, and linguistic dimensions.
+It reflects a **credible, deployable Prompt QA framework** aligned with business outcomes in compliance, finance, and ERP automation.

-> 📌 This is a personal, simulated project for portfolio purposes.
+> 📌 Simulated for portfolio purposes.
 Not affiliated with any client or production system.

 ---